jbadenho/student_scrips_temp/README.md

   - When you're done with the review return to this terminal
    where you basically need to type in your comment and then grade
    which will then be automatically posted.
   - After all that the repo is deleted as it would no longer be needed.

+__all_project_history.sh(extra)__:
+  - Open a seperate terminal.
+  - Run `./all_project_history.sh`
+  - For those that want to see all of their project history for semester 1